 Think about this day from your donor’s perspective.
 Every single charity on their list, and some that aren’t, bombards them with solicitations.

-Is this the best day to ask?
+With all the appeals folks receive on this day, you really need to wonder: Is this the best day to ask?
 You’re already asking for gifts at this time of year.
 In fact, November and December are by far the biggest giving months of the year.
 So asking for yet another gift at this time may not really yield as much as you hope it will.
 Because it just substitutes for another year-end gift they would have given anyway.

 Giving Tuesday strategies can be pretty much the opposite of donor-centered.